doug-msft/SecurityCopilot/TrendMicro/README-TrendMicro.md

 1. Open Security Copilot: https://securitycopilot.microsoft.com/ and sign in with an account that can manage plugins.
 2. Go to Manage plugins -> Custom -> Add plugin.
-3. Choose the JSON file type and upload `Trendmicro-plugin.json`.
+3. Choose the YAML or JSON file type and upload `trendmicro-plugin.yaml` (recommended) or `Trendmicro-plugin.json`.
 4. After upload, click the plugin and then click "Set up" (or similar).
 Provide the following values when prompted:
    - "Auth Mode": choose `apiKey` (or `oauth` if you're using OAuth flow)
-   - "API Key Header": usually `Authorization` (if you will pass `Bearer <token>`) or `x-api-key` if Trend Micro provided a direct API key header name
+  - "API Key Header": usually `Authorization` (if you will pass `Bearer <token>`) or `x-api-key` if Trend Micro provided a direct API key header name.
+Note: the plugin/OpenAPI in this folder target the base URL `https://api.xdr.trendmicro.com`, so use a token valid for that endpoint.
    - "API Key Value": paste the bearer token or API key here (entering it in the UI is safer than embedding it in the manifest)
    - If using OAuth: enter `ClientId` and `ClientSecret` and follow Trend Micro docs to obtain tokens.
 5. Save the plugin configuration.